alastair87-cyf/fundamentals-course/lessons/lesson-1.md

 ### 2. Prepare a presentation for the next class

 Part of being a programmer is communicating your ideas to other people on your team.
-To help you practice this very important skill, for homework we want you to prepare a short \(5 minutes\) presentation about something you learned during the week.
+To help you practice this very important skill, for homework we want you to prepare a short \(up to 5 minutes\) presentation about something you learned during the week.
 You can use [Google Slides](https://www.google.com/slides/about/) if you want to prepare slides \(this is optional\).

 Here is a list of topic ideas which you could present about: